0sAND1s/HCDisk/README.txt

 - ICTI CoBra Devil FS (Romanian clone) (read only)
 - Electronica CIP-04 (Spectrum +3 clone from Romania, with 3.5 disk drive)
 File systems based on CPM are read-write, the others are read only (for now).

+	Can also send TAP and TZX (including copy protected ones) files over to a Spectrum computer via audio output of PC.
+	Can also send TAP/TZX (standard blocks) to a Spectrum computer with IF1 interface via the PC RS-232 serial COM port.

-	Several disk image types are supported:
+	Several disk/tape image formats are supported:
-- Physical disks inserted into the PC floppy drive or USB floppy drive (for CP/M formats)
+- Physical disks inserted into the PC floppy drive (any format) or USB floppy drive (for CP/M formats only)
 - RAW, including TRD, MGT, OPD
 - DSK/EDSK - CPCEMU
 - CQM (read only) - Copy QM by Sydex